glpi-project/doc-agent/source/configuration.rst

     It can be set to 0 to disable the feature and to always produce full inventory as before 1.8.

+.. _glpi-version:

+``glpi-version`` (Available since GLPI Agent v1.12)
+    Specifies for which GLPI server version we should handle tasks

+    This feature is intended to permit to use features depending on the GLPI server version when GLPI Agent is not aware of this version.
+If you're using native inventory in json format, you don't need to set this option as the serve will tell to GLPI Agent which version is installed on server-side.

+    This can be the case when you use scripts to locally generate inventory before sending them to GLPI or if you don't use native inventory to send XML files.

 .. _additional-content:

 ``additional-content``